Gabrielc1925/Gabrielc1925.github.io/_posts/2024-04-24-website-formating-complete.md

 ## Next Steps

-My next task is going to be deciding on a first project to document here, and then getting it set up.
-I'll have to decide bvetween starting with an "easier" project, or jumping right into it and getting the full experience.

-I will post a first project page to show the plan, and will update it when it is complete.
-<a href="/projects/1_project">Project 1</a> will be the title for now, but I intend to name it something more elegant and intuitive later.
+My next task is going to be continuing to work on the collaborative project I have going with a few friends, the goal of which is to build a website template for easy deployment by a mosque.
+I will be learning more coding and development-centric skills to enable that, and may post separate projects for each language as I learn more.

+For now, you can follow along with my projects using the menu at the top of the page.
+Info on my main project can be found in the <a href="/projects/Masjid_Website">Masjid_Website </a> project page.

 Follow along with me as I learn and pave a path forward!